marlenedFR/marlenedFR/README.md

 I then explored various horizons, did many different jobs, and eventually came back to my first love.

-I have just finished one training program and will begin another in a few months, so I only have one project to show you for the moment.
+I have just finished one training program and will begin another in a few months, so I only have two projects to show you for the moment.
 However, there will be more because I have lots and lots of ideas ✨.